dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 An identity is simply the user name of an account (for example, user@contoso.com).
 Developers can set the identity of the app on the following levels:

 * **Process identity**: Sets the process-wide identity and is mainly used for single identity applications.
-This identity affects all operations, files, and UI.
+This identity affects all tasks, files, and UI.
-* **UI identity**: Determines what policies are applied to UI operations on the main thread, like cut/copy/paste, PIN, authentication, and data sharing.
-The UI identity does not affect file operations like encryption and backup.
+* **UI identity**: Determines what policies are applied to UI tasks on the main thread, like cut/copy/paste, PIN, authentication, and data sharing.
+The UI identity does not affect file tasks like encryption and backup.
 * **Thread identity**: Affects what policies are applied on the current thread.
-This identity affects all operations, files, and UI.
+This identity affects all tasks, files, and UI.

 The app is responsible for setting the identities appropriately, whether or not the user is managed.

-At any time, every thread has an effective identity for UI operations and file operations.
+At any time, every thread has an effective identity for UI tasks and file tasks.
 This is the identity that's used to check what policies, if any, should be applied.
 If the identity is "no identity" or the user is not managed, no policies will be applied.

 ### Thread queues

 Apps often dispatch asynchronous and synchronous tasks to thread queues.
 The SDK intercepts Grand Central Dispatch (GCD) calls and associates the current thread identity with the dispatched tasks.
-When the tasks are finished, the SDK temporarily changes the thread identity to the identity associated with the task, finishes the tasks, then restores the original thread identity.
+When the tasks are finished, the SDK temporarily changes the thread identity to the identity associated with the tasks, finishes the tasks, then restores the original thread identity.

 Because `NSOperationQueue` is built on top of GCD, `NSOperations` will run on the identity of the thread at the time the tasks are added to `NSOperationQueue`. `NSOperations` or functions dispatched directly through GCD can also change the current thread identity as they are running.
 This identity will override the identity inherited from the dispatching thread.

 ### File owner

-The SDK keeps track of local file owner identity and applies policies accordingly.
-The file owner is established when the file is created or when the file is opened in truncate mode.
-The owner is set to the effective file operation identity of the thread that's performing the operation.
+The SDK tracks the identities of local file owners and applies policies accordingly.
+A file owner is established when a file is created or when a file is opened in truncate mode.
+The owner is set to the effective file task identity of the thread that's performing the task.

 Alternatively, apps can set the file owner identity explicitly by using `IntuneMAMFilePolicyManager`.
-Apps can use `IntuneMAMFilePolicyManager` to retrieve the file owner and set the UI identity before displaying the file contents.
+Apps can use `IntuneMAMFilePolicyManager` to retrieve the file owner and set the UI identity before showing the file contents.

 ### Shared data

-If the app creates files that contain data from both managed and unmanaged users, the app is responsible for encrypting the managed user’s data.
+If the app creates files that have data from both managed and unmanaged users, the app is responsible for encrypting the managed user’s data.
 You can encrypt data by using the `protect` and `unprotect` APIs in `IntuneMAMDataProtectionManager`.

 The `protect` method accepts an identity that can be a managed or unmanaged user.
 If the user is managed, the data will be encrypted.
 If the user is unmanaged, a header will be added to the data that's encoding the identity, but the data will not be encrypted.
 You can use the `protectionInfo` method to retrieve the data’s owner.

 ### Share extensions

-If the app contains a share extension, the owner of the item being shared can be retrieved through the  `protectionInfoForItemProvider` method in `IntuneMAMDataProtectionManager`.
+If the app has a share extension, the owner of the item being shared can be retrieved through the  `protectionInfoForItemProvider` method in `IntuneMAMDataProtectionManager`.
 If the shared item is a file, the SDK will handle setting the file owner.
-If the shared item is data, the app is responsible for setting the file owner if this data is persisted to a file, and for calling the `setUIPolicyIdentity` API before displaying this data in the UI.
+If the shared item is data, the app is responsible for setting the file owner if this data is persisted to a file, and for calling the `setUIPolicyIdentity` API before showing this data in the UI.

 ### Turning on multi-identity

 By default, apps are considered single identity.
 The SDK sets the process identity to the enrolled user.
-To enable multi-identity support, add a Boolean setting with the name `MultiIdentity` and a value of YES to the **IntuneMAMSettings** dictionary in the app's Info.plist file.
+To enable multi-identity support, add a Boolean setting with the name `MultiIdentity` and a value of YES to the IntuneMAMSettings dictionary in the app's Info.plist file.

 > [!NOTE]
 > When multi-identity is enabled, the process identity, UI identity, and thread identities are set to nil.
 The app is responsible for setting them appropriately.